tleers/serverless-llm-app-factory/README.md

 # serverless-llm-app-factory

-__Not yet another LLM python package.__
+__Not yet another LLM python package.__ At this point in time, there's

-This repository serves as a starting point to churn out serverless LLM web applications in minutes.
+This repository serves as a starting point to churn out serverless LLM web applications.

 You're just getting started with LLMs or APIs?
 Take a look at the ["stupidly minimal guide"](https://blog.timleers.com/a-stupidly-minimal-llm-api-starterkit-deploy-llm-endpoints-in-a-minute-with-langchain-and-fastapi) accompanying [`llm-api-starterkit`](https://github.com/tleers/llm-api-starterkit) and return here afterwards.